Jailed British-Egyptian activist Alaa Abd El-Fattah ‘breaks hunger strike’ - NewsBreak

 Mr Abd El-Fattah’s sister, Mona Seif, said: “I feel cautiously relieved now knowing that at least he’s not on hunger strike but my heart won’t really be settled until Thursday when my mother and sister see him with their own eyes.”

-He began a total hunger strike on April 2, before taking just 100 calories a day when he was moved to a better prison after 52 days, according to the Freedom for Alaa campaign.

-Mr Abd El-Fattah went back to zero calories on November 1 before escalating his strike during the United Nations climate summit by refusing to drink water as well, but began drinking again on Saturday, his family have said.
+Mr Abd El-Fattah escalated his strike during the United Nations climate summit by refusing to drink water as well, but began drinking again on Sunday, his family have said.

 Earlier on Tuesday, ministers were warned not to lose interest in his case by former British ambassador to Cairo John Casson.